The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 – Mount Warning or Wollumbin, New South Wales

 In the central part of the region Byron Bay the mountain rises (1159 m.).
-Near this ancient extinct and already almost destroyed volcano, also known as Wollumbin (Wollumbin), the relic moist evergreen forests of Australia have survived to this day, dating back to the Jurassic period.
+Near this ancient extinct and almost destroyed volcano, also known as Wollumbin, relict moist evergreen forests of Australia have been preserved to this day, dating back to the Jurassic period.

-This is one of the most amazing places that the driest continent of the Earth has preserved since those distant times, when Australia and Tasmania were one with Antarctica.
-In these forests, along with typical tropical plants, there are such amazing trees and animals as the Antarctic beech and lyrebirds that have remained in Australia since the time of the dinosaurs.
+This is one of the most amazing places that the driest continent on Earth has preserved since those distant times when Australia and Tasmania were one with Antarctica.
+In these forests, along with typical tropical plants, there live such amazing trees and animals as Antarctic beech and lyrebirds that have remained in Australia since the time of dinosaurs.

-From the point of view of weather conditions, it is best to plan the ascent to the summit from March to November.
-To climb a peak like Wollumbin (Wollumbin) more physical than technical preparation is required.
-For a successful ascent, most likely neither crampons nor complex insurance will be required, the ascent can be made in any weather and in almost any season.
-The organization of intermediate camps, as well as complex logistics, you will not need.
+In terms of weather conditions, it is best to plan the climb to the top from March to November.
+To climb such a peak as Wollumbin requires more physical than technical training.
+For a successful ascent, you most likely will not need crampons or complex insurance; the ascent can be accomplished in any weather and in almost any season.
+You will not need to organize intermediate camps or complex logistics.

-There are several national parks on the territory of the mountain range, including one that is part of a World Heritage Site.
+On the territory of the mountain range there are several national parks, including one that is part of a World Heritage Site.

 – 2 – Mount Gower